 These days, you can choose between several excellent Teflon-free woks that won’t off-gas nasty chemicals into your home and risk your family coming down with polymer fume fever or ‘Teflon flu’.
 Here are our picks for the best non-toxic woks, including those tried and tested by the Leaf Score team.

-Best sustainable wok
+Runner-up for best sustainable wok

 Best 12-inch carbon steel wok